-Moreover, under the Stockholders Agreement, each Stockholder Party has agreed to cast all votes to which such entities are entitled such that our board of directors shall be divided into three class of directors, with each class serving for staggered three-year terms, and such that (i) the Class I directors initially include one Initial CVC Director, one Initial LGP Director, one Initial Sponsor Director and two Independent Directors, (ii) the Class II directors initially include one Initial Sponsor Director, the Initial Bain Director and two Independent Directors and (iii) the Class III directors initially include one Initial CVC Director, one Initial LGP Director, one Initial Sponsor Director and the CEO Director.
+Moreover, under the Stockholders Agreement, each Stockholder Party has agreed to cast all votes to which such entities are entitled such that our board of directors shall be divided into three class of directors, with each class serving for staggered three-year terms, and such that (i) the Class I directors initially include one Initial CVC Director, one Initial LGP Director, one Initial Sponsor Director and two Independent Directors and (iii) the Class III directors initially include one Initial Sponsor Director, one Initial Sponsor Director and the CEO Director.
 The initial term of the Class I directors shall expire immediately following our first annual meeting of stockholders following the consummation of the Merger.
+The initial term of the Class III directors shall expire immediately following our second annual meeting of stockholders following the consummation of the Merger.
 The initial term of the Class III directors shall expire immediately following our third annual meeting of stockholders following the consummation of the Merger.